 The vision of the Physics Department is to prepare students for graduate studies by providing quality instruction and research education leading to the B. S. degree.
 We seek for our students to accept the challenges of the 21st century successfully.
 To achieve this vision we provide advanced level instruction and research training to prepare students for creating, analyzing and propagating new knowledge.

 The Mission and Purpose of the Physics Department is achieved through the following three elements:

-(i) Instruction: To develop basic scientific education among science, engineering and non-science majors and promote the value of education as a continuous process and lifelong endeavor.
+(i) Learning: To develop basic scientific education among science, engineering and non-science majors and promote the value of education as a continuous process and lifelong endeavor.

-(ii) Research: To inculcate aptitude for research and related training among physics majors: Tuskegee physics students are encouraged to create and propagate new knowledge through required presentations in regional and national conferences.
+(ii) Innovation: To inculcate aptitude for research and related training among physics majors: Tuskegee physics students are encouraged to create and propagate new knowledge through required presentations in regional and national conferences.

-(iii) Service: Through outreach activities to develop compassion for others, and provide service to the educational and social communities.
+(iii) Engagement: Through outreach activities to develop compassion for others, and provide service to the educational and social communities.
 We prepare students to serve the global society as well as the regional and campus community.